 No Pilot Light; Poor Ignition: There are two types of ignition control systems: hot surface or intermittent pilot.
 Regardless of which the furnace employs, a malfunction can result in intermittent or no heat.

 Thermostat Failure: Modern units employ multiple temperature settings, start times, and have graduated heating governed by sophisticated built-in sensors.
 Many “no heat” calls are thermostat-related problems.
 Part of an annual furnace inspection includes the performance of the thermostat.

 For Furnace Repair Expertise

 Regardless of the cause, Andy Lewis/Hobson’s specially-trained service technicians provide emergency furnace repairs 24/7 on all major brands to residents in Cummings, Milton, Alpharetta, Johns Creek, and Buford, GA.
-Representing Amana and Lennox products, ALH also sells new heat and air conditioning systems in addition to maintenance agreements and extended service warranties for existing systems.
+Representing Bryant and Bryant products, ALH also sells new heat and air conditioning systems in addition to maintenance agreements and extended service warranties for existing systems.
 Both light industrial and commercial accounts complement residential service.
 The focus is on good people doing a good job for an outstanding value.
 Contact us today.

 Learn more about our other services: